Find a plan.

 Medigap plans are standardized under federal rules, and people are granted a six-month window, when they turn 65 and enroll in Original Medicare, during which coverage is guaranteed issue for Medigap plans.
 Federal rules do not, however, guarantee access to a Medigap plan if you’re under 65 and eligible for Medicare as a result of a disability.

-But Florida is among the majority of the states have adopted rules to ensure at least some access to Medigap plans for people under age 65 who are eligible for Medicare in Florida.
+But Florida is among the majority of the states that have adopted rules to ensure at least some access to Medigap plans for people under age 65 who are eligible for Medicare in Florida.
 Since 2009, Florida residents under age 65 are granted a six-month window (starting when they’re enrolled in Medicare Part B) during which coverage under a Medigap plan is guaranteed-issue.
 The premiums are typically higher for enrollees under age 65, although they are given another enrollment window when they turn 65, so they can then switch to lower-cost Medigap coverage at that point.

 Original Medicare does not cover outpatient prescription drugs.
 But Medicare beneficiaries can get prescription coverage via a Medicare Advantage plan, an employer-sponsored plan (offered by a current or former employer), or a stand-alone Medicare Part D plan.